rixiobarrios/react-hooks-intro/README.md

 ## Why use React Hooks?

-Fact: Hooks don't bring add any additional functionality in React applications.
+First, hooks don't add new features to React.

 So, if hooks don't bring any new features to React apps, one might wonder why they've been added to the library.